Pheasants Forever: History

-Pheasants Forever began in Saint Paul, Minnesota in 1982 as a response to the decline of pheasant numbers in the state; the result of substantial losses of habitat suitable for pheasants as farming practices intensified.
-Pheasants Forever was created to return those grassland acres back into wildlife habitat.
+Pheasants Forever began in Saint Paul, Minnesota, in 1982 as a response to the decline of pheasant numbers in the state, the result of substantial losses of habitat suitable for pheasants as farming practices intensified.
+Pheasants Forever was created to return those grassland acres to wildlife habitat.

-Dennis Anderson, outdoor editor for the Saint Paul Pioneer Press and Dispatch wrote an article March 7, 1982, regarding the state of grassland habitat in Minnesota.
-After the article appeared, Anderson received over 100 written responses and 50 phone calls, voicing concerns for the state of upland and it has a lot of birds during mating season habitat and the state's upland game bird.
+Dennis Anderson, outdoor editor for the St. Paul Pioneer Press and Dispatch, wrote an article on March 7, 1982, regarding the state of grassland habitat in Minnesota.
+After the article appeared, Anderson received over 100 written responses and 50 phone calls, voicing concerns for the state of the upland it has a lot of birds during mating season habitat and the state's upland game birds.
 It was from this article that the concept of Pheasants Forever was formed and, shortly after, Anderson and some friends established Pheasants Forever.

-The first Pheasants Forever banquet was held April 15, 1983 at the former Prom Center on University Avenue in St. Paul.
-Over 800 people attended, including famed water fowler and outdoors writer Jimmy Robinson, who presented two $1,000 checks to the organization, one from him and one from the Robert Naegele Sr.
+The first Pheasants Forever banquet was held on April 15, 1983, at the former Prom Center on University Avenue in St. Paul.
+Over 800 people attended, including famed waterfowler and outdoors writer Jimmy Robinson, who presented two $1,000 checks to the organization, one from him and one from Robert Naegele Sr.